 NOVEMBER 1, 2010

-We added pages that focus on our mobile learning services as well. designed a simple diagram to visually communicate what learning situations mobile learning is apt for and the various that may go into making a mobile learning solution.
-Mobile Learning can be used both in push and pull modes by users in times of learning need.
-The diagram is self-explanatory.
+We added pages that focus on our mobile learning services as well.
+I designed a simple diagram to visually communicate what learning situations mobile learning is apt for and the various that may go into making a mobile learning solution.

 2010: the year we make contact?

 Welcome to 2010.
 I feel a bit foolish writing my first 2010 blog entry when the announcement that might define mobile and ubiquitous computing this year is still a week away, but there have been enough early signs from a range of companies to make some assumptions, and speculate on what they will mean for learning that attempts to take advantage them.
 Laptop sales overtook desktop pc sales, and mobile phone sales have long dwarfed both.

 NOVEMBER 7, 2010

 While I was very interested in their potential when they were almost unheard of in the western hemisphere, I now believe they provide an interesting technology for situated mobile learning in the present day, but I increasingly think will be supplanted by visual searching (e.g.

 Going Mobile: Debating and Using Cellphones in School - The Learning Network Blog - NYTimes.com

 APRIL 24, 2010